pmiguelpinto90/ShiftDisplay/README.md

 TODO

+* __Commercial Display Modules__

+TODO

 ## Changelog

 - master ()
   - NEW: added static drive
   - NEW: added clear() function
-  - NEW: leading zeros in set functions
+  - NEW: leading zeros in set(number) functions
-  - NEW: support for custom display modules (fix for issue #1)
+  - NEW: support for commercial display modules (fix for issue #1)
-  - CHANGE: in set functions, every type of number has the same possible args
+  - CHANGE: every set(number) functions has the same possible args
   - CHANGE: default decimal places is now 1
   - CHANGE: renamed show() to update() and changed its behaviour
-  - CHANGE: display type constants type changed from int to DisplayType
+  - CHANGE: display type constants changed from int to DisplayType
+  - CHANGE: renamed setDot() and setDotAt() to changeDot() and changeDotAt()
-  - CHANGE: dot value is now optional in setDot() and setDotAt()
+  - CHANGE: dot value is now optional in above functions
   - CHANGE: deprecated show(value, time) for simplicity sake
   - DOC: removed 74HC595 references because it works with other shift registers
   - DOC: added type of constants
-  - DOC: differentiate between numbers and text
+  - DOC: differentiate between numbers and text in set()
   - DOC: square brackets for optional args
   - FIX: compiler warnings
 - 3.6.1 (17/9/2017)